 Heading off to college brings excitement as well as new challenges for students and their families.
-In this webinar PACER's Simon Technology Center specialists will discuss technology tools to...Read more
+In this webinar recording from 2020, PACER's Simon Technology Center specialists discuss...Read more

 Heading off to college brings excitement as well as new challenges for students and their families.
 In this webinar PACER's Simon Technology Center specialists will discuss tools to support students with intellectual disabilities as they learn to navigate the college campus and college life.
 Demonstrations will include mobile apps to help students manage their time, schedule, money, and social connections.